Specnr/MultiResetWall/README.md

 2) Edit the 2 extra settings in obsSettings.py accordingly.
 For lock_indicator_format put the prefix you used for your lock image sources in OBS.
 3) Set lockIndicators in settings.ahk to "True"

 After that it should be working.
-Remember you need to have done the entire OBS Websocket setup for this to work as well.
 Open a ticket in the [Discord](https://discord.gg/tXxwrYw) if you have any issues or need clarification.

 ## Credit